Money market fund: US Reform: SEC Rule Amendments released July 24, 2014

 In addition, the SEC is adopting amendments designed to make money market funds more resilient by increasing the diversification of their portfolios, enhancing their stress testing, and improving transparency by requiring money market funds to report additional information to the SEC and to investors.
-Additionally, stress testing will be required and a key focus will be placed on the funds ability to maintain weekly liquid assets of at least 10%.
+Additionally, stress testing will be required, and a key focus will be placed on the fund's ability to maintain weekly liquid assets of at least 10%.
 Finally, the amendments require investment advisers to certain large unregistered liquidity funds, which can have many of the same economic features as money market funds, to provide additional information about those funds to the SEC.

 EU regulatory reform

-In parallel with the US Reform, the EU completed drafting of a similar regulation for the money market fund product.
+In parallel with the US Reform, the EU completed drafting a similar regulation for the money market fund product.

-On June 30, 2017, Regulation (EU) 2017/1131 for money market funds was published in the Official Journal of the European Union, introducing new rules for MMFs domiciled, managed or marketed in the European Union.
+On June 30, 2017, Regulation (EU) 2017/1131 for money market funds was published in the Official Journal of the European Union, introducing new rules for MMFs domiciled, managed, or marketed in the European Union.
 This entered into effect in March 2019.
 The regulation introduces four new categories of fund structures for MMFs: